9 maps that show which areas could be more vulnerable to the COVID-19 pandemic

 You can find the collection of nine interactive maps by visiting the Hub and scrolling down, or through the direct link here.
 It includes the following maps:

 - Areas with high daytime population, more travelers, and seniors?
-This is essentially an index showing the proportion of older people living in ares of “high daytime density.”
+This is essentially an index showing the proportion of older people living in areas of “high daytime density.”
 Those areas typically include bigger cities like Chicago, New York, and Philadelphia.
 Direct link.

 - Where are the most socially vulnerable populations in the U.S.?
 This maps out populations based on the CDC’s Social Vulnerability Index, which the CDC says “refers to the resilience of communities when confronted by external stresses on human health, stresses such as natural or human-caused disasters, or disease outbreaks.
 Direct link.